Government-to-government consultation

 When a project could involve more than one federal or state agency, those agencies often work together during the planning and decision-making process.
 The agency primarily responsible for preparing the environmental impact statement is identified as the lead agency, and the other participating agencies are identified as cooperating agencies.
 The Council on Environmental Quality regulations for implementing the National Environmental Policy Act also allow for the designation of state and local agencies and Indian tribes as cooperating agencies where appropriate.

-BPA is the lead agency for preparation of the EIS.
-BPA is working with several entities as cooperating agencies, including: the U.S. Army Corps of Engineers (Corps), the States of Washington and Oregon, the Washington Energy Facility Site Evaluation Council and the Oregon Energy Facility Siting Council, and Clark and Cowlitz counties.
-These federal and state agencies and counties are assisting BPA in evaluating alternative transmission line routes and identifying interests that should be addressed in the EIS.
+BPA is the lead agency for this NEPA process.
+BPA continues to work with several entities as cooperating agencies, including: the U.S. Army Corps of Engineers (Corps), the States of Washington and Oregon, the Washington Energy Facility Site Evaluation Council and the Oregon Energy Facility Siting Council, and Clark and Cowlitz counties.

 If you have a question about the Corps' participation in the EIS, contact: